sentinelsat/sentinelsat/README.rst

 Changelog
 =========

 See `CHANGELOG <CHANGELOG.rst>`_.
-You can also use Githubs compare view to see the `changes since last release <https://github.com/sentinelsat/sentinelsat/compare/v0.12.1...master>`_.
+You can also use Githubs compare view to see the `changes in the master branch since last release <https://github.com/sentinelsat/sentinelsat/compare/v0.12.2...master>`_.

 Contributors
 ============